 To be completed by the representative:

 I, , hereby accept the above appointment.
-I certify that I have not been disqualified, suspended, or prohibited from practice before the department of Health and Human Services; that I am not, as a current or former employee of the United States, disqualified from acting as the party’s representative; and that I recognize that any fee may be subject to review and approval by the Secretary.
+I certify that I have not been disqualified, suspended, or prohibited from practice before the Department of Health and Human Services (DHHS); that I am not, as a current or former employee of the United States, disqualified from acting as the party’s representative; and that I recognize that any fee may be subject to review and approval by the Secretary.

 I am a / an